18kimn/blog/src/routes/[postType]/writing/nixos-post-mortem/index.md

 ## The system

-NixOS is a bit of a different take on the Linux operating system.
+NixOS is a bit of a unique take on the Linux operating system.
 Most Linux distributions ("distros") use a centralized store of apps and libraries, and calculate a dependency graph to understand which tool needs another.